dappforce/dappforce-subsocial-starter/README.md

 ### Proxy

-By default it will start one nginx container with automatically configured proxy.
-If it is running, you can open the **Web UI** or **Blockchain Exporer** .
+By default it will start one Nginx container with automatically configured proxy.
+If it is running, you can open the **Web UI** or **Blockchain Explorer** .

 | Container name     | External Port | Local URL        | Description   |
 | ------------------ | ------------- | ---------------- | ------------- |